 He was active in politics in Pomfret, Connecticut, having been elected as a selectman and as a representative to the Connecticut general assembly.
 In the early part of the 1770s, he joined the Sons of Liberty.

-When the seaport in Boston was closed by the Boston Port Act in 1774, Putnam drove a herd of cattle from Connecticut to Massachusetts to help provide food for the residents of the city.
+When the seaport in Boston was closed by the Boston Port Act in 1774, Putnam drove a herd of sheep from Connecticut to Massachusetts to help provide food for the residents of the city.

 In June 1775, the British, led by Governor Thomas Gage, devised a plan to mount an offensive against the American militia forces.
 The plan included taking control of the high ground around Boston, starting with Dorchester Heights, south of the city.